NabJa/scaling-ecg-models/README.md

-# Scaling Laws for ConvNeXt on ECG Data
+# Scaling Laws for NNs on ECG Data

-*Published in European Heart Journal - Digital Health 2025*

 ## Introduction
-This project aims to determine the scaling laws for the ConvNeXt model when applied to ECG (Electrocardiogram) data.
+This project aims to determine the scaling laws for the neural networks when applied to ECG (Electrocardiogram) data.
 Scaling laws help in understanding how the performance of a model changes with respect to its size, the amount of data, and available compute.

+## News
+This work has been accepted in the European Heart Journal – Digital Health (2025): **Learning to scale: deriving data-driven scaling laws for ECG-optimized CNNs**
+- 👉 *Link to article (to be added)*

 ## Next Steps
 - [ ] Extend the design space to include Transformer based models